 4. Adding a filter to dynamically change the distribution bin

-By default, the bin size parameter of the Histogram formula is assigned a parameter placeholder name of $BinSizeParameter$.
+By default, the bin size parameter of the Histogram formula is assigned a parameter placeholder called $BinSizeParameter$.
 This makes it possible to assign this parameter placeholder to a single numeric parameter so that users can dynamically set the bin size.
 The sample below demonstrates how to add a single numeric filter (i.e. Slider) and connect to the $BinSizeParameter$ placeholder parameter.
 A Single Number filter can also be used.

 - Add a Slider filter.